Napa Valley AVA

 Facetiousness aside, PlumpJack Winery literally sits among the true giants of Napa Valley.
 Its neighbors include Screaming Eagle and Dalle Valle, modern icons whose wines usually sell for hundreds of dollars per bottle.

 “We have also tried to offer tremendous value and service,” Conover adds proudly.
-“In our restaurants, we offer our wines at retail price plus one dollar (in deference to many restaurants that mark up 200 to 300 percent).
 We also stick to our core values.
 We want our customers to be greeted by people with great enthusiasm and passion for what they are doing.
 We even give our staff at the winery an award for failure.”

+Failure?
 “Yes,” Conover affirmed.
-“We firmly believe that you must first fail before you can ultimately succeed.
-In the end, it’s the person’s success that we care about and our employees have embraced the concept.”
+“We firmly believe that you must fail before you can ultimately succeed.
+In the end, it’s the person’s success that we care about and our employees have embraced that concept.”

 Interestingly, the words and resolution involved seem quite natural when taken in context with PlumpJack Winery.
 The company is a fresh, hip, dynamic entity with loads of youthful energy oozing from every portal.